Today we will address Clean Eating 101: Portion Control, Counting Calories, Eating Frequently.

 WHAT CONSTITUTES ONE PORTION OF SOMETHING?

 I know there are a bazillion different methods for figuring out what 1 serving of something is.
 People talk about the size of a tennis ball or a deck of cards.
 But I find that when I’m hungry, I tend to imagine that tennis ball a little bigger than it actually is.
 Especially if I don’t have one in front of me.
 So I follow a very simple rule of thumb on this one.
+NOTE: This is meant to be for visual estimations only.
+Do NOT put hot food in your hand to measure it!!

 (Cupped for fruits & grains, flat for meats, two cupped hands for veggies)